Frequently asked questions

 The availability is a fundamental democratic principle, because we the people should be able to see how our representatives... represent us.

 In practice, this takes the form of gigantic PDF documents in which every occurence is recorded in bland text.
-There are no hyperlinks or database relations between all the different information sources, it's all scattered throughout the websites of (again) six different parliaments.
-I'm an informatician and even I had to exert a concious effort to find out how all the information relates to each other, so I can imagine how other people will be put off by the sheer sight of those websites alone!
+There are no hyperlinks or database relations between all the different information sources, it's all scattered throughout the websites of six different parliaments.
+I'm an informatician and even I had to exert a concious effort to find out how all the information relates to each other for just one single parliament, so I can easily imagine how other people will be put off by the sheer sight of those websites alone!

-Demobel's added value thus is that it allows people to actually "execute" one of their democratic rights.
+Demobel's added value thus is that it allows people to actually exert one of their democratic rights.

 Why don't you list the motions and the related questions?